😐Monthly costs for one person with rent: $2,642 in United States versus $388 in India.

 Which country has higher housing costs?

-Rent in United States beats India across the board, especially in major cities.
+Rent in United States is consistently higher than in India across the board, especially in major cities.
 Housing is usually the single biggest driver of the overall cost difference between the two countries.

-Is $1,000 a realistic budget in India or United States?
+Is $1,000 a realistic budget in India or in United States?

-In India, $1,000 covers most cities easily.
-In United States, it works in regional areas but falls short in the capital – you'll need to make trade-offs on housing or lifestyle.
+In India, $1,000 covers most cities easily; in United States it stretches only to regional areas and falls short in the capital – you'll need to make trade-offs on housing or lifestyle.

-Should I move to India or United States?
+Should I move to India or to United States?

 United States vs other spots: cost of living compared